Arabian Sands Revisited

 Thesiger questioned modernity and technological progress, and I suppose unconsciously I did too, living in the rotting, polluted remains of the Industrial Revolution on one of the most notoriously polluted Great Lakes.

 There’s the romantic, Hollywood vision of progress: “We can live on the moon and send people to Mars!”
 And the day-to-day ugly reality.
-As far as I can tell, the practical end result of progress is to be transported in our driverless cars via GPS to big box stores or fast-food chains so that we can waddle in with our fat bottoms which are becoming ever more ample with ever-increasing time spent sitting and staring at a screen for work, entertainment, or social media scrolling.
+As far as I can tell, the practical end result of progress is to be transported in our driverless cars via GPS to big box stores or fast-food chains so that we can waddle in for a purchase with our fat bottoms which are becoming ever more ample with ever-increasing time spent sitting and staring at a screen for work, entertainment, or social media scrolling.
 Obesity, type 2 diabetes, heart disease, and erratic mental health: these are the grotesque fruits of all of our so-called “progress”.

 In Thesiger's time, modern western civilization had encroached on Arabia due to the world wars and oil exploration, but there were still vast unexplored regions.
 Thesiger received backing from the Middle East Ant-Locust Unit to travel through some of these regions to collect information on locust movements and possible breeding grounds.
 Thesiger had no real interest in locusts, but they had provided the opportunity to travel in areas that, at the time, were shut off to westerners, and which he was eager to explore: “I have seen some of the most magnificent scenery in the world… None of these places has moved me as did the deserts of Arabia.”